Nelson Sigelman

 One night we got talking about Roberto Germani, an Island fly fisherman and character who had died that year.
 What do I mean by “character?”

-The group decided it would be fun to sponsor a catch and release tournament and give away a prize in Roberto’s name for the most fish caught and released in one night of fishing by an individual and in later years by a team.
-Saltwater fly fishing was just beginning to gain popularity and we decided to match fishermen up randomly in teams—off-Island fishermen with Islanders.
+The group decided to sponsor a catch and release tournament and give away a prize in Roberto’s name for the most fish caught and released in one night of fishing by an individual and in later years by a team.
+Saltwater fly fishing was just beginning to gain popularity, and we decided to match fishermen up randomly in teams—off-Island fishermen with Islanders.

 Initially, prizes were given to top finishers.
 Catch counts were on an honor system.
 Paul Fersen of Orvis, the Vermont company built on fly fishing, added his considerable support with no conditions or requests for recognition.
 Over the years, other individuals, groups and companies also donated prizes.